developerstephanieb/ref-markup-config/01_fundamentals/01_syntax.md

 - `\noindent`: Suppresses the automatic indentation at the start of a paragraph.

-- `\hfill`: Inserts horizontal space that expands to fill the remaining width of the line..
+- `\hfill`: Inserts horizontal space that expands to fill the remaining width of the line.

 - `\hspace{<length>}`, `\vspace{<length>}`: Inserts a fixed amount of horizontal or vertical space.